fazibear/airbrakex/README.md

 ### Ignore

-You can ignore certain types of errors by specifying `:ignore` config key:
+You can ignore certain types of errors by specifying a global `:ignore` as well as an `:ignore_backend` config key:

+#### Global ignore

+This will prevent errors from being sent from the notifier to Airbrake

 ```elixir
 config :airbrakex,